Here’s a quick question for you:

 Beautiful.ai’s technology is the driving force behind its Smart Slides feature.

 For novice users with little to no design experience, this process happens automatically, with Beautiful.ai organizing ideas and visualizing content quickly — all while providing guidance every step of the way.
+You get professional looking presentations in little time!

 Beautiful.ai is exclusively a presentation tool, and possibly the most popular PowerPoint alternative for technically savvy marketers, which can be disappointing if you want to use it to create other visual projects like posters and infographics as it lacks these key features.
+This would include data visualization and visual content.

 Its Smart Slides also have set parameters that leave little for customization, meaning it works best when creating a simple presentation.